dashpradeep99/docker-complete-tutorial/2-orchestration.md

 > * **expose:{PORT}** will specify which port the Docker Engine should map to inside in the container.
 This is optional if the expose paramter was already declared in the Dockerfile of that service.

-Before, running the app, you need to ensure that Docker is running locally and the Docker Compose client can connect to it.
+**Step 3:** Before, running the app, you need to ensure that Docker is running locally and the Docker Compose client can connect to it.
 To verify, issue the following command and you should expect a similar output:

 ```
 # docker-compose ps